 triage is loud and we now require long bouts of silence for processing (read: staring out windows + crying in cars.)

 what can I say, we are enneagram 4 to the core, baby.

 so i allow you to take what you need.

 i think singularly about you, body, which probably sounds novel, but it’s mostly just an act of survival.

-two days ago i caught myself pray-yelling at god while i vacuumed, daring him to get mad for me. to flip over some tables for me. to do something, anything. (look, the vacuum drowns out the sound so i don’t feel crazy, okay?! let me have this. it’s not weird.)
+i yell at god while i vacuum, daring him to get mad for me. to flip over some tables for me. to do something, anything. (look, the vacuum drowns out the yelling so i don’t feel crazy, okay?! let me have this. it’s not weird.)

 it’s been a lot, is what i’m saying;

 but the one good thing about being blasted off into outer space, ready or not, is that the rules are different out here.

 gravity no longer applies. all bets are off. we will cling to this one good thing, body. we will bravely explore this new territory, trying our best to take on a posture of curiosity rather than dread.

 it’s hard to shake the dread, though, isn’t it.